 It emulates apps and games on a variety of Android devices, without requiring you to own that device.

+Andy is a lesser-known Android emulator for Windows PC users, but it’s completely free.
 It used to be a little buggy when it first came out, but most of the issues have been fixed since then.

 Andy supports some unique features that are not supported by all Android emulators out there, like remotely playing games on your computer from a mobile phone, ARM support, and the ability to directly install apps, using your desktop browser.

-Koplayer is a well-rated app that is totally free and lets you open all the apps from Google store.
+Koplayer is a well-rated app that is totally free and lets you open all the apps from the Google store.

-The game supports gamepad, mouse, and keyboard so your gaming sessions could be more pleasant.
+The game supports a gamepad, mouse, and keyboard so your gaming sessions could be more pleasant.
 It also offers you some interesting features for the camera, keyboard, and microphone.

 You can try it and let us know in the comments section how does it work.